jadonvanyo/csu-hackathon-2024/README.md

 #### Tailor Cover Letter
 This route allows the user to create a partial or complete cover letter tailored to a job description.

 When accessed using "POST", the route will check that the user has entered a previous/current job title, target company, target job title, job description and resume that fall within certain length requirements.
 Next, it will lookup the user's OpenAI API Key in the database and determine whether the user wanted to generate a full or partial cover letter.
-If the user wanted a full cover letter, it will call the `get_tailored_question_full` function, and else, it will call the `get_tailored_question_partial`.
+If the user wanted a full cover letter, it will call the `get_personalized_tutor_full` function, and else, it will call the `get_personalized_tutor_partial`.

 A cover letter name is then generated using the target company and target job title.
 This name, along with the target job title, target company, tailored cover letter, and date and time that the cover letter was generated, are stored in the history database for the user.
 If there are already 5 documents stored for that particular user, the oldest document is overwritten with the resume that has just been generated.